gwtproject/gwt-site/src/main/markdown/books.md

   </tbody>
 </table>

-<p>If you believe that a resource should be added or removed, please <a href="mailto:gwt-third-party@google.com">let us know</a>.
-If you are developing new tools related to the GWT, please review our <a href="http://www.google.com/permissions/guidelines.html">branding guidelines</a>.</p>
+If you believe that a resource should be added or removed, please [let us know](mailto:gwt-third-party@google.com).
+If you are developing new tools related to the GWT, please review our [branding guidelines](http://www.google.com/permissions/guidelines.html).